oroinc/documentation/backend/bundles/platform/AttachmentBundle/attachment-bundle-config.rst

 * pngquant >= 2.5.0
 * jpegoptim >= 1.4.0

-To configure additional libraries you need to add the follwing parameters to the parameters.yml:
+To configure additional libraries you need to add the following parameters to the parameters.yml:

 .. code-block:: yaml
    :linenos: